Healthcare

 It is recommended to choose a GP close to your home.
 Your GP is the first stop to receive medical treatment or to get a referral for an appointment with a specialist.
 Visiting a specialist without a referral note might result in your health insurance provider refusing to reimburse your expenses.

 Register with a doctor once you know where you will be living.
 Finding a doctor can be difficult because many doctors have a waiting list.
-For finding a GP in your neighborhood please check: www.kiesuwhuisarts.nl.
+For finding a GP in your neighborhood please check: Zorgkaart Nederland.

 For more information, you can always visit Healthcare4internationals our trusted partners.